21H77/Uzbek-Diaspora/README.md

-# Uzbek-Diaspora Hey, This is for GitHub, I have not yet connected it to Domain.
+# Hey visitor, This is for GitHub, I have not yet connected it to Domain.